eigenholser/bdev-ctrl/README.md

 #### Unnamed Device

+Initialize `dm-crypt` on the device:

+    cryptsetup --verbose create admin_crypt /dev/sdX

+`cryptsetup` will prompt for the passphrase.

 For an unnamed device, the process is identical to the instructions for a named device above.
 The only difference is in how `bdev-ctrl` is used to
 attach: